Jurassic World: Fallen Kingdom Teaser Has Chris Pratt Running for His Life

 In June, Universal Pictures revealed on Twitter the first poster for the sequel.

-The image bears some fiery debris and the tag line, "Life Finds a Way"—a call-back to a line Jeff Goldblum's omininous line in Jurassic Park, the movie that started it all, when he talks about how living species will find a way to survive even in seemingly impossible circumstances.
+The poster shows fiery debris and the tag line, "Life Finds a Way"—a call-back to a line Jeff Goldblum's ominous line in Jurassic Park, the movie that started it all, when he talks about how a species will find a way to survive even in seemingly impossible circumstances.

 Howard talked to E!
 News last year about her character's transformation in Jurassic World, and noted that her super impractical white high heels will not be making a comeback.